-Chapter 3.
+Chapter 2.
 Mathematics Assessment Framework

-The development of a new assessment of proficiency in mathematics is a result of the jurisdictions' desire to gather information that would allow them to evaluate their mathematics programs and curricula in relation to pan-Canadian and international assessment results.
+The development of an assessment of proficiency in mathematics is a result of the provinces' and territories' desire to gather information that would allow them to evaluate their mathematics programs and curricula in relation to pan-Canadian and international assessment results.